 Ask him or her about the maintenance of your dorm's heating system (the EPA recommends frequent air filter changes and a pre-season checkup each year).
 If your RA doesn't know the answers, he or she will be able to point you in the direction of someone who does.

 And while you're on the subject of energy conservation, ask your RA what temperature the dorm's thermostat is set to, and bring up a few eco questions.
 Who decided on the temperature and why?
 Has a programmable thermostat been installed?
 If you've noticed your dorm mates complaining about being too warm, ask if the temperature could be reduced to save energy.

-Read More Tips: How to Weatherize Your Dorm Room at Earth911
+Read More Tips: How to Weatherize Your Dorm Room

 (Image: Apartment Therapy)